opfesoft/sol/apps/db_assembler/README.md

 ## Description

 This script allows you to assemble all sql files into one so you can easily import it to your databases (or use the main script to import directly).
-By default, it creates the merged files in `/env/dist`.
+By default, it creates the merged files in `/local`.

 ## How to use:

 First of all, if you need some custom configuration, you have to copy and rename `/conf/config.sh.dist` to `/conf/config.sh` and configure it.
-The file is here: https://github.com/azerothcore/azerothcore-wotlk/tree/master/conf

 _Read it because there are several options to configure._